odile-test/project-tools/README.md

 # project-tools
-This is a PAT test for OdileCoeur-Joly
+This is a PAT test for